Peergos/book/src/features/apps.md

 appIcon			- filename of image to use as icon on launcher page.
 Must be available in assets folder

+template		- Various templates exist to make certain App types easier to develop

+Possible  values:

+"messaging"		- App is preconfigured for sharing.
+Multiple instances of App can be installed.
+Membership to the App is provided by a "Share" context menu item on the launcher icon.

+"messaging-instance"	- Same as "messaging", but with the condition that only 1 instance of the App can be installed

+newFileExtensions	- Array of files extensions supported by App.
+Create a placeholder file in assets folder with filename empty.<extension>

+e.g.

+	"newFileExtensions": [
+		{"extension": "docx", "name": "Microsoft Word"},
+		{"extension": "odt", "name": "ODF Text Document"},
+	],

 permissions		- see below

 Permissions: